theosteiner/geography-quiz/README.md

 # geography-quiz
-Final project for AP Computer Science
+Final project for AP Computer Science.
+Completed May 2018.